jdebroux/FinalProject/README.md

 All users can see their tool rental transactions and list of tools, and update their profile information.
 ### Description
-Hosted live on AWS (LINK HERE!!!!!)
-Please create an account and explore our website!
-Screenshots of site and DB
+Hosted live on AWS (18.222.90.180:8080/ToolDepot) Login credentials for Admin: username: admin password: admin Login credentials for User: username: joe password: joe
 ### Technologies Used
 * Java, JPA
 * Spring Boot, Spring Security, Spring Tool Suite